ryan258/fusion-chain-nodejs/README.md

 2. Run `npm install` to install dependencies
 3. Create a `.env` file with your API keys and configuration
 4. Run `npm start` to start the application
+5. Run `npm test` to run the tests

 ## Running Examples